inside.ewu.edu

 Pre-requisites: POLI 202.

-This course engages thinkers and themes from the political theory of ancient Greece.
+Engages thinkers and themes from the political theory of ancient Greece.
 Authors read include the Presocratics, Plato, Aristotle, and Seneca, among others.
 Questions concerning the nature and purpose of politics, the ideal political order, the definition of justice and virtue, and classical conceptions of knowledge, among others, will be pursued in detail.
-In addition to comparing various authors on these questions, students will spend some time considering the relationship between ancient views and more contemporary attitudes.
+Consideration of the relationship between ancient views and contemporary attitudes.

 POLI 314.
 MODERN WESTERN POLITICAL THOUGHT.
 5 Credits.